colomemaria/community-paper/src/README.md

 - YOU HAVE BATCH CORRECTION FOR VANGALEN-OETJEN.
 NAME THE METHOD YOU USED, ADD LINK TO THE PUBLICATION.

 ### 2. method_comparison
+METHOD COMPARISON IS DONE ON THE XXX DATASET.

 The `method_comparison` section is divided into three parts:
 IT SHOULD HAVE THE FOLLOWING STRUCUTRE: